UCL/MPHY0026/doc/tracking/em.rst

 Introduction
 ------------

 Electromagnetic (EM) tracking systems track EMs moving within an EM field with known geometry created by a field generator.
 The electromagnetic field varies over time and position, therefore the sensors can measure the local field (6 DOFs).
-There is no need no maintain a lie-of-sight between the sensors and the field generator, which makes them very suitable to track instruments inside the body such as endoscopes and needles.
+There is no need no maintain a line-of-sight between the sensors and the field generator, which makes them very suitable to track instruments inside the body such as endoscopes and needles.
 There are several types of EM tracking systems, which are described in the next sub sections.

 AC-driven